 To buy a machine gun, you need to fill out some rather detailed paperwork.
-It will be sent to thethe NFA Branch of the ATF.
+It will be sent to the NFA Branch of the ATF.

 This form can be printed out or filled out online and then printed.
 It needs to be filled out in triplicate with two copies going directly to NFA Branch while the third copy must be sent to your Chief Law Enforcement Officer (CLEO).
 That is your local police chief or sheriff.

-It is worth noting that until 2016, the transferor’s CLEO had to sign off on the ATF forms.
-Essentially, youhad to ask “permission” to buy the machine gun.
+Until 2016, the transferor’s CLEO had to sign off on the ATF forms.
+Essentially, you had to ask “permission” to buy the machine gun.
 With the change in 2016, you don’t have to ask, but you do need to notify your CLEO that you’re buying a machine gun.

 However, it must be stressed that if you live in a state or city that doesn’t allow machine guns, the ATF will deny the transfer.Don’t waste your time or theirs.
 Under no circumstance will an application from one of these states “slip through.”
 Even if it did, you would be violating state law and committing a felony.
 As has been said previously, don’t do it!

 If you are buying a machine gun from a Class III dealer, they will — or at least should – fill out the paperwork.
 If you are doing a private transfer as a C&R holder from another C&R holder, you may still might want to involve a dealer.
 While this can cost $100 or more, it is worth it.
 A dealer will know the ins and outs far better than the first-time buyer.